maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

 * The experiment is over and the branch should be deleted.

 The branch is discarded because we don't want the alpha version bumps back in `main`.
 Crates were also not published.
-The Github Release will function as the historical record of the existence of the alpha release.
+A Github Release always creates a tag, so this will function as the historical record of the existence of the alpha release.

-#### Uncertainties

-* Would we need to use the `NETWORK_VERSION` compile-time variable for this?

 ### Release Candidates

 A release candidate (RC) is the binary that's intended to be released as a stable version.
 The set of features and fixes in the RC is what's included on `main` in the current cycle, i.e., between now and the last stable release.
 After about two weeks of development we should produce the RC for testing in the staging environment.
+Community users will be invited to participate in testing.

 An owner should be designated to the process, and it would be useful for this to cycle through everyone in the team.
 Once the RC branch is started, we won't accept new features on it, only fixes.